- The parish was in the Home ("Lincoln Home") sub-district of the Lincoln Registration District.

 - For today's district governance, contact the North Kesteven District Council.

-- Bastardy cases would be heard in the Lincoln South petty session hearings.
+- Bastardy cases would be heard in the Lincoln South petty session hearings on the first and third Friday of each month.

 - As a result of the 1834 Poor Law Amendment Act, the parish became part of the Lincoln Poor Law Union.